Fall Semester 2020: Updated Guidelines

 Rare Books and Special Collections Library

-Users are encouraged as a first step to visit the library website and subject guides that offer access online to many of our collections including the Digital Collections Library and Digital Archival Research Repository (DAR).
+Users are encouraged as a first step to visit the library website and subject guides that offer access online to many of our collections including the Rare Books and Special Collections Digital Library and Digital Archive and Research Repository (AUC DAR).

 RBSCL subject librarians/curators with expertise in specific areas are available for remote consultations via email:

 Islamic Art and Architecture, Maps, Historical Magazines and Egyptian Gardens Project: Eman Morgan